Astragal Bars and Georgian Bars: What’s the Difference?

 What Are Astragal Bars?

-Astragal bars are decorative bars that sit on the outside of the window pane.
-They create the effect of separate small panes, but are essentially an outer frame attached on top of one large glass sheet.
+Astragal bars are decorative bars that sit internally and externally of the window pane, meaning that they can be physically touched inside and outside of the property.
+They are approximately 18mm in width and create the effect of separate small panes, but are essentially an outer frame attached to one large glass sheet.

-Because astragal bars are external, they are easier to clean inside, as you only have one large glass pane on the interior face.
-They can be made in a variety of widths and styles to match the bespoke design needs of your property.
+Because astragal bars are internal and external, it can mean that cleaning can be slightly more time-consuming.
+During cleaning, make sure to take care so to not use excessive force as this can loosen the astragal bars in some instances.
+Astragal bars can be made in a variety of layouts and styles to match the bespoke design needs of your property.

 What Are Georgian Bars?

-Since Georgian bars are sealed inside the glazing unit, they offer the advantage of being totally maintenance-free, as there is no bar on the outside to clean or repaint.
-They also improve security to some extent, since they are part of the sealed glass unit.
+Since Georgian bars are sealed inside the glazing unit, they offer the advantage of being totally maintenance-free, as they cannot be touched or damaged.

-Georgian bars work beautifully when you want a clean, neat look with the appearance of multiple panes but without the trouble of external bars.
-They are also commonly combined with astragal bars.
+Georgian bars work beautifully when you want a clean, neat look with the appearance of multiple panes but without the added caution of astragal bars.

 Key Differences Summarised

-From a purely visual perspective, astragal bars tend to be wider and more three-dimensional, offering a more pronounced, traditional appearance.
-Georgian bars are thinner and more delicate, creating a classic look with minimal impact on light and view.
+From a purely visual perspective, astragal bars tend to look more authentic and three-dimensional, offering a more pronounced, traditional appearance.
+Georgian bars are more delicate, creating a classic look with minimal impact on light and view.

 Maintenance is another important factor.
-Astragal bars require more upkeep as they are exposed to weather conditions, whereas Georgian bars are contained within the sealed unit and require little to no maintenance.
+Astragal bars require more upkeep as they are exposed to weather conditions, and caution must be taken when cleaning so as not to disturb the bars, whereas Georgian bars are contained within the sealed unit and require no maintenance.

 astragal bars braintree essex bluemanor